 Many visitors stick to the museums and other attractions, but locals also come to Balboa Park for the trails.

-There are 65+ miles of hiking, walking, and biking trails throughout the park.
+The park has 65+ miles of hiking, walking, and biking trails.
 They differ not only in terms of length and difficulty, but also scenery.
-There are pleasant strolls that will take you through the heart of the park as well as more challenging hikes.
+There are pleasant strolls that will take you through the heart of the park and more challenging hikes.

-Try Palm Canyon, which winds past more than 450 palm trees — some of which are more than a hundred years old.
+Try Palm Canyon, which winds past more than 450 palm trees — some of which are over a hundred years old.

 Things to do in Balboa Park: Street entertainment